vprusso/vprusso.github.io/_posts/2017-03-19-the-most-metal-guitar-tuning.md

 ![](http://i.imgur.com/T2fn5Za.png)

 Surprisingly, the most common tuning here is standard.
-As we follow the Y-axis to the right, the guitar tunings get progressively lower.
+As we follow the X-axis to the right, the guitar tunings get progressively lower.
 The bands on the far right of the graph have such low string tension that the strings become a tripping hazard on stage.

 In the above graph, I haven't included the "drop tunings", that is, the tunings where the top or lowest string is tuned one full step below the remaining five.
 For instance drop D is the typical (E A D G B E) tuning where now the E-string is lowered to a D, giving (D A D G B E).
 I expected these to be much more popular than they were, especially since dropping just one string instead of all six seems like less hassle.
 Here is a graph of just the tunings where the lowest string is dropped.

 ![](http://i.imgur.com/WIlvhiQ.png)

-Again, as we travel to the right on the Y-axis, the tuning gets progressively lower.
+Again, as we travel to the right on the X-axis, the tuning gets progressively lower.
 While standard tuning seems to be the most used tuning in comparison to any other, if we compare standard against all alternate lower tunings, we have the following graph.

 ![](http://i.imgur.com/zsp4HYq.png)